Turf Reinforcement Mat (TRM)

 Turf reinforcement mats are usually used in conjunction with grass on longer, steeper slopes in higher velocity ditches and channels; along shorelines for permanent scour prevention; for armouring at culverts; and to reinforce vegetation on road and railway embankments.
 Some of the thinner TRMs are designed to be placed directly over seeded bare soil areas, while thicker open-celled/open weave products may be staked down first, then seeded and covered with topsoil.

-Turf reinforcement mats are typically used when slope and channel conditions exceed the capabilities of erosion control blankets, but are not severe enough to justify terracing or geocells in slope applications, or harder armouring (e.g., articulated block, riprap, pavement, etc.) within channels.
-Turf Reinforcement Mats may not be suitable for arid areas where vegetation may not establish or survive.
+Turf reinforcement mats are typically used when slope and channel conditions exceed the capabilities of erosion control blankets, but are not severe enough to justify terracing or geocells in slope applications, or harder armouring (e.g., articulated block, riprap, concrete mats, etc.) within stormwater channels.
+TRMs may not be suitable for arid areas where vegetation may not establish or survive.

 Installation – Turf Reinforcement Mats